jpmedley/mdn-helper/README.md

 1. Change to the `mdn-helper` directory and run `npm install`.

 1. Enter `npm run update-data` to download the IDL files needed for the `build`, `burn`, and `find` commands.
-You should run this command about once a week to keep your IDL files up-to-date.
+This script will run automatically at startup approximately every twenty-four hours.

 ## Usage